SEPIA-Framework/sepia-installation-and-setup/README.md

-# sepia-installation-and-setup
+# Installation + Setup Tools and Bundles

 This repository includes instructions, scripts, tools and files to install, setup and run SEPIA on Windows, Mac, Raspian (Raspberry Pi) and other Linux systems.
 You can choose one of the release packages below to get right into the game :-)

 Downloads can be found on the release page: https://github.com/SEPIA-Framework/sepia-installation-and-setup/releases
+For the source code of every component in a bundle please browse the project page: https://github.com/SEPIA-Framework

-# SEPIA Framework - Custom release package
+# SEPIA Framework - Custom release bundle

-This package includes everything you need to get started with the SEPIA-Framework and your own, personal, open-source voice-assistant on Windows, Mac and Linux.
+This bundle includes everything you need to get started with the SEPIA-Framework and your own, personal, open-source voice-assistant on Windows, Mac and Linux.
-NOTE: Setup and scripts included in this package assume you are using the framework with default settings (server ports etc.) in "custom" mode.
+NOTE: Setup and scripts included in this bundle assume you are using the framework with default settings (server ports etc.) in "custom" mode.

 ## Quick start